shuvo2k0/my_project_demo/README.md

 # my_project_demo
-This my first Git repository.
+This is my first Git repository.